phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/security-privacy-stragety/security-privacy-stragety.md

 - provide the highest security overall and also against most attack vectors individually
   - especially if additionally secured with PIN or biometrics
+- some hardware keys can also be used to generate TOTPs (in conjunction with smartphone)
+- for better or worse, true hardwara auth (FIDO2 etc.) cannot be cloned, so you need dedicated backups keys or methods to not loose access

 #### MFA